 The dress code of Blue Mosque requires female visitors to cover their heads.
 In addition, women or men wearing shorts will be asked to cover their legs.
 I suggest you do not wear long-sleeved tops or pants on summer days just because you will visit the mosque.
 Because there are practical ways to apply these rules.

 Women can borrow scarves and skirts at the entrance of the mosque.
 Likewise, men wearing shorts are given a piece of cloth to wrap around their waist.
 You can return them to the kiosk after use and walk around in your summer clothes for the rest of your day.

 When visiting the Blue Mosque, I recommend you to come by the Hippodrome where there are obelisks.
 This way, you can pass through the monumental gate opening to the courtyard of the mosque and take a picture of the domes in the best way.
 When you leave the mosque, you can exit the north gate facing Hagia Sophia.
 So you can see the magnificent view of Hagia Sophia from the door of the Blue Mosque.

 Six Minarets of the Sultan Ahmed Mosque

-What to See around the Mosque
+Places to See around the Mosque

 Also close to the mosque is the Islamic Science and Technology Museum.
 The museum, which is located in Gulhane Park, describes the contributions of Islamic scholars to science throughout history.
 Of course, if you have time, it is recommended to visit the two most visited museums in Istanbul, such as Topkapi Palace and Hagia Sophia.

-Istanbul Archaeological Museum and The Great Palace Mosaic Museum are also within walking distance from the Blue Mosque.
+Istanbul Archaeological Museum and the Great Palace Mosaic Museum are also within walking distance from the Blue Mosque.
 In addition, Arasta Bazaar, one of Istanbul’s most popular historical bazaars, is right next to the Blue Mosque.

 Blue Mosque History and Hours by Serhat Engul